 - Keep your car stocked: It is essential to have the necessary tools in your vehicle if something happens.
 Fixing the problem quickly will allow a quick departure back onto the highway.

 - Move over: If you see another vehicle pulled off on the shoulder, move over a lane if it is safe.
 Doing so will avoid simple mistakes that result in accidents.

 If you or a loved one gets in a car accident on a highway shoulder, contact us today.
-We offer a free consultation and won’t charge anything unless you win.
+Our Columbus car accident lawyers offer a free consultation and won’t charge anything unless you win.
 Call 1-800-ELK-OHIO (1-800-355-6446) or contact us online to schedule your free consultation.